Improved Maternity Leave in the US Could Save Lives

 This is bullshit.

-As a Postpartum and New Mom Coach, I get to work with clients around the world.
+As a Life and Relationship Coach, I get to work with clients around the world.
 Most of my clients are in the United States.
 These clients face the struggle of deciding if and when to take maternity leave, and how to make up for unpaid time off.
 My clients from other countries come with different experiences.
 Places like Canada, France, and Ireland (to name a few places I have had clients from), share their maternity leave with a different approach.
 You can see how the US compares to other countries when it comes to maternity leave policies.

 The Result of Shitty Maternity Leave in the United States?